kubernetes-retired/kubefed/docs/keps/20200619-kubefed-pull-reconciliation.md

 ## Proposal

-This approach aims to split the current kubefed architecture into two parts: agents (aka kubefed daemons) and a control-plane.
+This approach splits the current kubefed architecture into two parts: agents (aka kubefed daemons) and a control-plane.
+It aims to decentralize the propagation and reconciliation towards the daemons.

+Users can choose the propagation and reconciliation model via a feature gate.
+With that, it supports backwards compatibility with the existing push model.

-The kubefed agents are daemons running in the registered/joined kubefed clusters.
+In this pull-reconciler approach, the kubefed agents are daemons running in the registered/joined kubefed clusters.
-The control-plane logic changes to use a pull-based reconciliation and rely on the kubefed daemons running on the target clusters to perform most of the computation.
+The control-plane logic changes to use a pull-based reconciliation and to rely on the kubefed daemons running on the target clusters handling most of the computation.
-The federated resource management controllers remain in the cluster where the control-plane is deployed.
+The management of federated resources remains in the cluster where the control-plane is deployed.
+The control-plane still handles the create, update, deletion of federated resources.

 <img src="./images/kubefedArch.jpg">

+The kubefed daemons are responsible of reconciling the cluster to the desired state and updating the status of the federated resources.

+This proposal is divided into two iterations to get this new model as soon as possible:

+1) Initially, kubefed daemons have no restrictions to watch, list the federated resources and write the status of any federated resources.
+   Any daemon could view which resources are scheduled on any kubefed cluster, even if these federated resources are not placed in its own cluster.
+   Kubefed daemons have to update the status of the kubefed cluster resources.
+A periodically operation updates the health status of each kubefed cluster.

+2) Add a shim API server to the kubefed control-plane components that sits between the Kubernetes API server and kubefed daemons.
+This solution provides a security middleware to control which resources can be viewed and accessed by each kubefed agent.
+Additionally, this new daemon increases the scalability of the control plane by reducing each daemon's impact on the Kubernetes API server.
+It watches events from the federated resources and does a fan-out to the kubefed daemon's.

 ### Kubefed Daemon